TILOS-AI-Institute/MacroPlacement/Flows/README.md

 Inside each directory are the following sub-directories containing all the files required to run the full SP&R flow.
   - The *constraints* directory contains the SDC constraint file for current design and enablement.
   - The *def* directory contains the floorplan DEF file used in the SP&R flow.
-We provide two DEF files one with just the core. area and pin placements that is used for the logical synthesis flow [Flow-1](./figures/flow-1.PNG) and another DEF file that also inlcudes macro placements that is used in the physical synthesis iSpatial flow [Flow-2](./figures/flow-2.PNG).
+We provide two DEF files, one with just the core. area and pin placements that are used for the logical synthesis flow [Flow-1](./figures/flow-1.PNG) and another DEF file that also includes macro placements that is used in the physical synthesis iSpatial flow [Flow-2](./figures/flow-2.PNG).
   - The *netlist* directory contains the synthesized netlist from [Flow-1](./figures/flow-1.PNG).
   - The *scripts* directory contains the setup and scripts to run the full SP&R flow using both commercial and open-source tools.
-  - The *run* directory is provided to peform the SP&R runs using the runscripts available in the *scripts* direcotry.
+  - The *run* directory is provided to perfom the SP&R runs using the runscripts available in the *scripts* directory.

 The runscripts for all the flows are available in the *./\<enablement\>/\<testcase\>/scripts/* directory.
 Inside the *script* directory are the following sub-directories.
 - The *cadence* directory contains all the runscripts related to [Flow-1](./figures/flow-1.PNG), [Flow-2](./figures/flow-2.PNG) and [Flow-4](./figures/flow-4.PNG).
-- *OpenROAD* directory contains the *<testcase>.tar.gz* file, which includes all the required files to run [Flow-3](./figures/flow-3.PNG) using OpenROAD-flow-scripts ([ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/)).
+- *OpenROAD* directory contains the *\<testcase\>.tar.gz* file, which includes all the required files to run [Flow-3](./figures/flow-3.PNG) using OpenROAD-flow-scripts ([ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/)).
 - We provide detailed scripts to run physical synthesis using Synopsys DCTopo.
 All the scripts are available in the [*./scripts/DCTopoFlow*](./scripts/DCTopoFlow/) directory.
 We also add the scripts required to generate the inputs for DCTopo, along with a detailed description of each step.

 All the flows use the *RTL* from the [*Testcases*](../Testcases/) directory and the *.lef*, *.lib*, and *qrc* files from the [*Enablements*](../Enablements/) directory.
 The required SRAM models for each testcase are generated and available under the [*Enablements*](../Enablements/) directory.
 The detailed steps for different tools are as follows.